 Egypt is one of the world’s most majestic countries, a goldmine of archaeological adventure alongside a carnival of diversity, culture, luxury and adventures available.
 Egypt seamlessly mixes the ancient with the modern and its intoxicating mix of culture and fun goes a long way to explaining its continued popularity.

-Find inspiration for the best things to do if you would like to go travelling, backpacking or take a gap year in Egypt.
+Find inspiration for the best things to do if you would like to book a holiday, travel, go backpacking or take a gap year in Egypt.

 Get information, tips, itineraries and inspiration for visiting Egypt.

 There are international flights into Cairo and Sharm El Sheik - both tourist hotspots.

 It is easy to see why so many people make Egypt their destination of choice, especially with so many activities and when an out of season break can be as affordable as summer breaks in Europe.
 Egypt is an incredible country to travel in and here are some places you should add to your itinerary:

 Egypt is a popular gap year destination and on our website you can find a wide selection of trips and programs throughout the country.
 From seeing ancient pryamids of exploring an ancient city like Cairo - there is something for everyone.
 Find programs for students, graduates, career breaks and people seeking to discover the country on a budget.
 We highly recommend you don't let all the recent political turmoil put you off visiting because there are some world class sights to see like the Pyramids and temples at Abu Simbel / Luxor.